PERINATAL TELEPSYCHIATRY CLINIC

 Step 1: Who to refer?

-Washington state healthcare providers can refer pregnant/postpartum patients who would benefit from a one-time psychiatric evaluation, have questions related to their mental health (e.g. medication safety in pregnancy), and are not in crisis.
+Washington state healthcare providers can refer pregnant/postpartum patients who would benefit from a one-time psychiatric evaluation, have questions related to their mental health and/or substance use (e.g. medication safety in pregnancy), and are not in crisis.

 Step 2: How to refer?